-Let us explore the Scripture for correct answers to these questions.
+Let us explore the Scripture for right answers to these questions.

-First, God would have Joshua be strong and courageous for the sake of obedience.
+First, God would have Joshua to be strong and courageous for the sake of obedience.

 God said to Joshua, “Only be strong and very courageous, that you may observe to do according to all the law which Moses My servant commanded you; do not turn from it to the right hand or to the left, that you may prosper wherever you go.”
 (Jos.
 1:6-7 NKJV).

-If Joshua observed to obey all God’s commandments given through Moses without leaving anything undone, he would need to be strong, bold, and brave.
-If Joshua were not influenced negatively, distracted, or discouraged from following the LORD, he would need to be fearless and courageous.
+If Joshua would observe to obey all God’s commandments given through Moses without leaving anything undone, he would need to be strong, bold and brave.
+If Joshua would not be influenced negatively, distracted or discouraged from following the LORD, he would need to be fearless and courageous.

 The Scripture bore witness to Joshua’s complete obedience.